 - We are a founding member of The Healthy Weight Commitment Foundation, which, in partnership with the food and beverage industry, removed 6.4 trillion calories from the marketplace between 2009 and 2014.
 This represents a 78-calorie reduction per person, per day.

 - In 2014, the Balance Calories Initiative was announced at the Clinton Global Initiative by beverage industry partners and the Alliance for a Healthier Generation.
 The program’s goal is to reduce average beverage calories consumed per person in the United States by 20 percent by 2025.
-To do this, we will increase access to and interest in reduced-calorie beverage options; build calorie awareness; focus on communities where we can have the most impact.
+To do this, we are increasing access to and interest in reduced-calorie beverage options; building calorie awareness; and focusing on communities where we can have the most impact.

 For more information about The Coca-Cola Company’s beverage options, nutrition and product facts, please visit: http://www.coca-colaproductfacts.com/en/homepage

 *The Coca-Cola Company does not provide any funding to the Alliance for A Healthier Generation through the Balance Calorie Initiative or work on School Beverage Guidelines.